 The biotechnology and pharmaceutical industries are highly competitive and subject to significant and rapid technological change.
 We are aware of many pharmaceutical and biotechnology companies that are actively engaged in research and development in areas related to antisense technology and other RNA technologies, or that are developing alternative approaches to or therapeutics for the disease indications on which we are focused.
 Some of these competitors are developing or testing product candidates that now, or may in the future, compete directly with our product candidates.
 For example, we believe that companies including Alnylam Pharmaceuticals, Inc., Isis Pharmaceuticals, Inc., Roche Innovation Center Copenhagen (formerly Santaris Pharma A/S) and Nippon Shinyaku Co.
 Ltd. share a focus on RNA-targeted drug discovery and development.
-Competitors with respect to our exon-skipping DMD program, or eteplirsen, include BioMarin Pharmaceuticals (which acquired Prosensa), Nippon Shinyaku and Daiichi Sankyo; and other companies such as PTC Therapeutics and Summit plc have also been working on DMD programs.
+Competitors with respect to our exon skipping DMD program, or eteplirsen, include BioMarin Pharmaceuticals, Inc. ("BioMarin") (which acquired Prosensa), Nippon Shinyaku, Daiichi Sankyo and Shire plc; and other companies such as PTC Therapeutics and Summit plc have also been working on DMD programs.

-Although Prosensa/GlaxoSmithKline plc announced in 2013 that the primary endpoint for their lead DMD drug candidate was not met, we may still face competitive risks arising from the Prosensa exon skipping platform and product candidate pipeline, which may include limitations on our ability to gain market share in the DMD space or other diseases targeted by our exon skipping platform and product candidate pipeline.
-For example, BioMarin Pharmaceuticals recently completed its rolling NDA submission for Drisapersen, an exon 51 skipping product candidate that directly competes with eteplirsen, our lead product candidate.
+We may face competitive risks arising from the Prosensa exon skipping platform and product candidate pipeline, which may include limitations on our ability to gain market share in the DMD space or other diseases targeted by our exon skipping platform and product candidate pipeline.
+For example, on October 15, 2015, BioMarin announced that the FDA is holding an advisory committee to review BioMarin's NDA submission for drisapersen on November 24, 2015 and reiterated their PDUFA date of December 27, 2015, both of which are set to occur prior to the PDUFA date for eteplirsen.
+Drisapersen is an exon 51 skipping product candidate that directly competes with eteplirsen, our lead product candidate.